Supplementary Planning Document (SPD):

-In order to effectively and meaningfully implement recently adopted local and national policies, the masterplan is being developed to address key principles including connectivity, open space, housing, community cohesion, employment, sustainability, heritage and identity.
+In order to effectively and meaningfully implement recently adopted local regional and national policies, the masterplan has been developed to address key principles including connectivity, open space, housing, community cohesion, employment, sustainability, heritage and identity.

 The Tower Hamlets Local Plan 2031 (Managing Growth and Sharing Benefits) was adopted on 15 January 2020.
 The draft New London Plan was published in December 2019 and is intended for adoption.
 The Mayor of London adopted the Isle of Dogs and South Poplar Opportunity Area Planning Framework (OAPF) on 14 October 2019.
 These overarching frameworks contain a number of spatial polices, development management policies and site allocations to guide and manage development in the borough.